sevenprinciplesmobility/minify-maven-plugin/README.md

 # Minify Maven Plugin

 Minify Maven Plugin combines and minimizes your CSS and JavaScript files for faster page loading.
 It produces a merged and a minified version of your CSS and JavaScript resources which can be re-used across your project.
-The plugin is compatible with Maven 3.9 and earlier.
+The plugin is compatible with all current Maven versions.

-Under the hood, it uses the [YUI Compressor](http://yui.github.com/yuicompressor/) and [Google Closure Compiler](https://developers.google.com/closure/compiler/) but has a layer of abstraction around these tools which allows for other tools to be added in the future.
+Under the hood, it uses the [YUI Compressor]([https://github.com/yui/yuicompressor](https://github.com/yui/yuicompressor)) and [Google Closure Compiler](https://developers.google.com/closure/compiler/) but has a layer of abstraction around these tools which allows for other tools to be added in the future.

 Forked from https://github.com/samaxes/minify-maven-plugin on March 27th, 2023 as the original version is apparently unmaintained.
 For changes in the forked version and earlier please see https://github.com/sevenprinciples/minify-maven-plugin/blob/main/CHANGELOG.md

 ## Benefits